Dino (marque): Racing

-Dino 246 Tasmania
+Dino 246T

 For the 1968 season of Formula One, Ferrari had returned to the V12 engined cars.
 This created a need to pursue other racing venues for their already existing projects.
-The Tasman Series for cars up to 2500 cc was just that venue and the Dino 246 Tasmania (sometimes referred to as the Ferrari 246T) was just such a car, converted from the Dino 166 Formula 2 basis with the engine enlarged to 2.4 L to meet the requirements without overstretching the engine.
+The Tasman Series for cars up to 2500 cc was just that venue and the Dino 246T (sometimes referred to as the Ferrari Dino 246T) was just such a car, converted from the Dino 166 Formula 2 basis with the engine enlarged to 2.4 L to meet the requirements without overstretching the engine.

 By 1969, the car had been given a rear wing and two smaller wings protruding from the front of the bodywork (as seen in the picture of Chris Amon on his way to winning the 1969 Australian Grand Prix).
 After having already won the series, At the 7th and final round at Sandown in Melbourne, Amon told reporter Max Stahl that while the wings did help the cars, he would rather that they were done away with altogether.